-- Apply a water-soluble lubricant (K-Y Jelly, Fem Glide) to the rounded end of the dilator and a small amount to your vaginal opening.
+- Apply a water-soluble lubricant (examples include K-Y Jelly, Astro Glide, Sliquid, Slippery) to the rounded end of the dilator and a small amount to your vaginal opening.
 Do not use oil based lubricants, lotion or Vaseline.

 - Relax the muscles of the pelvic floor.
 You may try a couple of squeezes (like you are trying to stop urine flow) and then allow those muscles to relax.
 Also, take a few deep breaths.
 While you inhale, your belly should expand.
 The belly should fall when you exhale.

 - Using your fingers, separate the skin outside the vagina as you would when inserting a tampon.
 Place the rounded end of the dilator into the vagina as far as possible.
+Your goal is to slide the round end of the dilator to the top of the vagina (which may take a while to achieve).
 Use firm and gentle pressure - do not use force.
-Sometimes, rotating the dilator makes it easier.
+Sometimes, rotating the dilator during insertion makes it easier.

-- Hold the dilator in place for 20-30 minutes while keeping muscles relaxed.
+- Leave the dilator in your vagina for 5-10 minutes.
 (The amount of time may vary; follow the instructions given by your provider).
-Again you may try a couple of gentle squeezes (like you are trying to squeeze around the dilator – don't squeeze so hard that you push the dilator out) and then allow those muscles to relax.
-Also, take a few deep breaths.
-While you inhale, your belly should expand.
-The belly should fall when you exhale.
+Gently squeeze the dilator with your pelvic muscles (don't squeeze so hard that you push the dilator out), and then allow those muscles to relax.
+Repeat this a few times.
+If you are feeling tense, take a few deep breaths to relax.

-- Remove the dilator.
-Wash your hands and the dilator with warm water and soap.
+- Wash your hands and the dilator with warm water and soap.
 Let the dilator dry completely to prevent bacteria build-up.

-At first you may have a small amount of bleeding or spotting.
-This is normal and should stop as the vagina begins to stretch.
-The spotting may also occur after using the dilator and/or after intercourse for a couple of months.
+At first you may have a small amount of bleeding or spotting after using the dilator or having intercourse.
+This is normal and can occur for several months.
+This should stop as the vaginal tissue begins to soften and stretch.
 Heavy bleeding or excessive pain is not normal and you should contact your provider if you experience this.

-Call you physician if you have signs of an infection such as:
+Call you provider if you have signs of an infection such as: